mcmonkeyprojects/SwarmUI/docs/Model Support.md

         - SD3.5 Large <https://huggingface.co/city96/stable-diffusion-3.5-large-gguf/tree/main> or LargeTurbo <https://huggingface.co/city96/stable-diffusion-3.5-large-turbo-gguf/tree/main>
     - The detection is based on file extension.
     - They go in `(Swarm)/Models/diffusion_models` and work similar to other `diffusion_models` format models
-        - You will need a relevant VAE in your `(Swarm)/Models/VAE` folder
-        - For Flux you need <https://huggingface.co/black-forest-labs/FLUX.1-schnell/blob/main/ae.safetensors>
+        - Required VAE & TextEncoders will be autodownloaded if you do not already have them.
     - You will have to click the `☰` hamburger menu on a model, then `Edit Metadata`, and set the `Architecture:` field to the relevant correct one (it cannot be autodetected currently).
     - The first time you try to load a GGUF model, it will give you a popup asking to install support
         - This will autoinstall https://github.com/city96/ComfyUI-GGUF which is developed by city96.